-Alan Braime is the Group Commercial Director.
 Alan qualified as a chartered accountant with KPMG where he worked for four years before joining the Group.
-Alan joined the board in 2010.
-Alan oversees the commercial operations of Braime Pressings Limited and is also responsible for the Group's IT strategy and operations.
-Alan has spent considerable time on the implementation and development of the Group's ERP systems, giving him a unique perspective into the impact of technology on the Group's business drivers.
+Alan joined the board in 2010 as Group Commercial Director and was jointly appointed Group CEO in February 2023.
+He oversees the commercial operations of our manufacturing division Braime Pressings Limited and as well as our operations in Thailand.
+Alan is also responsible for the Group's IT operations and strategy.
+Alan has spent considerable time on the development of the Group's ERP systems, giving him a unique perspective into the impact of technology on the Group's business drivers.